danchoi/jsontsv/README.md

 * Boolean values are output as `t` or `f`.
 * null is printed as `null`
 * If the leaf value is an array, it is concatenated into a single comma-separated string.
-The delimiter can be changed with the `-a` option.
+This delimiter can be changed with the `-a` option.

 ## Performing post-processing on field values